inaccessible (non-handicapped) bathroom

 When someone says they need wheelchair accessibility, they mean it!

-Kaiser flew me down to Walnut Creek to meet the surgical team, have pre-op lab tests, and put me up at Embassy Suites.
+Kaiser flew me down to Walnut Creek to meet the surgical team, have pre-op lab tests, and so put me up at Embassy Suites.
 More than anyone, the Kaiser team knows I can’t walk and need wheelchair access, so they specified it.
+(I saw their reservation)

 • I can’t walk